selina080701/Text-Analytics-Project/README.md

 - `tokenization.ipynb` : Notebook to tokenize lyrics and remove stopwords
 - `statistical-analysis.ipynb` : Notebook to perform analysis on cleaned data
 - `word-embedding.ipynb` : Notebook to generate and analyze word embeddings
-- `model-evaluation.ipynb` Notebook to evaluate models for genre classification
+- `model-evaluation.ipynb` : Notebook to evaluate models for genre classification
+- `text-classification.ipynb` : Notebook to classify song lyrics
 - `requirements.txt` : Python dependencies for the project

 ---